Nudin/wp-vim-spellcheck/README.md

     :set spelllang=en,enwp

-**Tipp:** if you are writing texts with mixed languages or switch the language often you can specify even more spell files:
+**Tip:** if you are writing texts with mixed languages or switch the language often you can specify even more spell files:

     :set spelllang=en,de,enwp,dewp

 **Note:** This is in early development.
 I sort out a lot of words that could cause problems but probably won't.
-And  I have no idea if it works for languages with alphabets not based on the latin alphabet!
+And  I have no idea if it works for languages with alphabets not based on the Latin alphabet!